galloverde11/PokeShakeAPI/README.md

 ## Installation

-The project has been created using VS 2019 Community and deployed as Linux docker container, so Docker desktop should be installed in order to run it.
+The project has been created using VS 2019 Community and deployed as Linux docker container, so Docker desktop should be installed in order to run it and VS to build the project.

 ## Configuration